renvder/local-ai-toolkit/ComfyUI/Sage-Attention/Sage-Attention_Installation.md

 ## 6. Verify the Installation

-After launching ComfyUI, check the terminal or log output.
+Launch ComfyUI and check the terminal or log output.

-If you see the following message, Sage Attention has been enabled successfully:
+If the following message appears, SageAttention is enabled successfully:

 ```text
 Using sage attention